triton-inference-server/backend/README.md

 repo contains the documentation and source for the backend.

-**TensorFlow**: The TensorFlow backend is used to execute TensorFlow models in both GraphDef and SavedModel formats..
+**TensorFlow**: The TensorFlow backend is used to execute TensorFlow models in both GraphDef and SavedModel formats.
+The same backend is used to execute both TensorFlow 1 and TensorFlow 2 models.
 The [tensorflow_backend](https://github.com/triton-inference-server/tensorflow_backend) repo contains the documentation and source for the backend.